 Many of us would love to have a birthday parade with marching bands and soldiers perfectly turned out displaying their marching skills.
-Trooping the Colour 2015 marked Her Majesty The Queen’s official birthday and also a number of commemorations that included the centenary of the formation of the Welsh Guards and the 200th anniversary of the Battle of Waterloo where the Grenadier Guards earned their name.
-It is as the Duke of Edinburgh stated ‘it is not a “theatrical” production, (sic) it is a deadly serious demonstration of the basic infantry skills for which the British Guards are renowned across the world.’
+Trooping the Colour marks Her Majesty The Queen’s official birthday.
+As the Duke of Edinburgh stated ‘it is not a “theatrical” production, (sic) it is a deadly serious demonstration of the basic infantry skills for which the British Guards are renowned across the world.’

 Since 1748, Trooping the Colour has incorporated the marking of the Sovereign’s official birthday.
 It was cancelled during the First World War (1914-18), the Second World War (1940-46) and in 1955 due to a National train strike!

-The March Past by the foot guards and the Ride Past by the mounted troops present a wonderful display of their disciplined co-ordination and a testimony to the hours of rehearsal required to ensure that the Birthday Parade continues to be a popular event.
+What will follow will be the March Past by the foot guards and the Ride Past by the mounted troops it presents a wonderful display of their disciplined co-ordination and a testimony to the hours of rehearsal required to ensure that the Birthday Parade continues to be a popular event.

 Changing the Guard